 Early risers, rejoice!
 SUNdays Café, located at the south end of Wrightsville Beach, serves everything from creamy iced lattes to delicious breakfast pastries starting at 6:30 a.m.
 Locally owned and laidback, SUNdays is the perfect place to relax and enjoy high-quality coffee while prepping for the food-filled day ahead.
 Don’t be surprised if you see other customers snapping photos of their picture-perfect lattes – this café is a food and lifestyle blogger’s dream, with surf-chic décor and plenty of natural light.
 Surfers also love to gather here before hitting the waves, so you’ll get a taste of the famous Wrightsville Beach surf culture that attracts beachgoers from across the country.

 If you’re in town for a lazy Sunday, head straight to Oceanic Restaurant.
-A Wrightsville Beach staple for almost 30 years, brunch at Oceanic is a favorite thanks to its Southern-infused seafood and unbeatable view from the Crystal Pier.
+A Wrightsville Beach staple for almost 30 years, brunch at Oceanic is a favorite thanks to its Southern-infused seafood and an unbeatable view from the Crystal Pier.
 The restaurant also takes pride in its rich history and was named after a popular hotel destroyed in the Great Fire of Wrightsville Beach in 1934.
-Order the Oceanic Omelet, a three-egg omelet stuffed with fresh Backfin crabmeat, shrimp and cream cheese, for a breakfast as beachy as your view.
+Order the Oceanic Benny, eggs Benedict with crab meat, tomato and spinach, for a breakfast as beachy as your view.
 If you have a sweeter tooth, order a classic brunch staple: French toast served with butter and perfectly warmed syrup.
 While the lunch and dinner menus are equally as mouth-watering, you can’t beat a peaceful morning spent oceanfront.

 No foodie adventure is complete without an authentic farm-to-table meal.
 Among the many restaurants on the island that fit this description are EAST Oceanfront and 22 North, two shining stars among the Wrightsville Beach culinary scene.